 Chaliye dekhte hain wo 4 Powerful ELSS strategies jo na sirf aapka tax bachayengi, balki aapki wealth bhi badhayengi.

-Invest up to ₹1.5 Lakh Annually in ELSS to fully utilise the Section 80C deduction.
+- Maximize Section 80C Limit: Invest up to ?1.5 Lakh Annually in ELSS to fully utilise the Section 80C deduction.
 This strategy helps reduce your taxable income and increase your disposable cash flow.

 Now you know how to save taxes in investments.
 So after saving much of tax we will go through sectoral and thematic mutual funds.
 Both of these funds are also necessary types of mutual funds in India.